1. Start Light

 Imagine repositories filled with human-readable intent files instead of source code.
 AIM makes this real!
 Specify what you want, let AI synthesize the implementation.
 Edit intents, not code.
 Version control meaning, not syntax.

 Just clean, readable .intent files describing what your application does.
 AI agents synthesize implementations on demand.
 Teams review intent changes, not code diffs.
-The repository becomes documentation, specification, and source of truth—all in one.
+The repository becomes documentation, specification, and source of truthโall in one.

-Quick start: Pull a package from the registry, sync to your local /ail folder, and synthesize.
+/aim folder, and synthesize.
 Edit the intent files and rebuild whenever you need.

 Write human-readable intent files